adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-flows.md

 ###  Transfer Access to New User Flow

 The recommended option is to transfer the access level to the new user.
 This preserves the original user’s transaction history for consistent analytics.
-So only 2 **Access level updated** events will be created:
+Only 2 **Access level updated** events will be created:

 1. to remove the first user's access
 2. to give access to the second user